-When you think about beautiful and healthy skin, flawless skin comes to mind.
-And for a lot of us, our definition of flawless does not include looking in the mirror and seeing noticeable pores.
+When you think about beautiful and healthy skin, a clear, smooth complexion comes to mind.
+And for most of us, that definition does not include looking in the mirror and seeing noticeable pores.
 We wonder if it’s possible to do something to make our pores less visible.
-But while pore size is determined mainly by genetics, skin type, and age and all things out of our control, there are additional secondary factors that can contribute to the size.
+But while pore size is determined mainly by genetics, skin type, and age - all things out of our control, there are additional secondary factors that can contribute to their size.
 Understanding these factors and establishing a proper skin care routine, can go a long way in helping to dramatically reduce the appearance of over-sized pores.

 Pores are the tiny openings or hair follicles that you see on the surface of your skin.
 Each pore contains a sebaceous gland that produces an oil important to the skin for lubrication and waterproofing.
 Pores tend to be more noticeable on the forehead and nose area where the glands are larger.
 And it is likely that your pores will be even more visible if you have a darker complexion or oily skin compared to those that have fairer skin and are drier.
 We have compiled a list below of the factors that you can control to help minimize the appearance of your pores.